 Consider a waterfall island

-Finally, we’ve seen the rise of waterfall islands in the past year: This means the countertop extends down one or both sides, creating a modern, dramatic effect.
+We’ve seen the rise of waterfall islands recently: This means the countertop extends down one or both sides, creating a modern, dramatic effect.
 They can be more expensive, especially if you’re using stone, concrete, or quartz, simply because you need more material, but the results are worth it.

 If you have a small space to work in, that doesn’t mean you need to forgo a kitchen island.
 While you likely won’t get the seating space to go around the island area itself, it does allow for more prep space in the kitchen.
 There are a couple of things you should consider: